The great thing about these paper bunny treat bags, they are quick to make cost almost nothing and make an adorable Easter gift.

 How to Make a Paper Bunny treat bag

-I really enjoyed making these bunnies as I love stitching paper on the sewing machine.
+I enjoyed making these bunnies as I love stitching paper on the sewing machine.
 Every season I find any excuse to make treat bags with paper and stitch.
 I’ve also made similar DIY denim bunnies for my mantle.

-I made some cute Halloween bags 3 ways in the shape of pumpkins, bats and Ghosts.
+I made some cute Halloween bags three ways in the shape of pumpkins, bats and Ghosts.
 I’ve made two types of stitched paper Christmas crafts a gingerbread kraft paper garland and a repurposed bag advent calendar.

 A Quick Way To Make Pom Pom Tails.

-You probably know how to make pom pom’s, but just in case you don’t I’ll show you my quick way to make lots of pom poms at once.
+You probably know how to make pom poms, but just in case you don’t, I’ll show you my quick way to make lots of pom poms at once.

 All you need is a metal coat hanger, wool and scissors.

-Find more tips on sewing paper here also check out the post on sewing paper vase sleeves.
+Check out the post on sewing paper vase sleeves.

-This isn’t my first Easter craft that uses a wire coat hanger, I’ve also used one before to make a Marimekko Easter egg wreath.
+This isn’t my first Easter craft that uses a wire coat hanger; I’ve also used one before to make a Marimekko Easter egg wreath.

 These bunnies are very Scandi in style, which I love.
 You should check out my other Scandi and Nordic crafts.